scotty-james/Doggy-And-Soul--MS4/README.md

 | Delete Modal was not deleting the correct product, blogpost or comments.
 Instead, the Modal was deleted from the oldest item added to the site.| I understood what was happening here and that the Modal would be doing a loop and mostly related to the ID’s associated with it.
 I finally found some good examples of this error from previous students in the slack community which enabled me to pinpoint the issue.
 To fix this, I updated the Delete Comment Modal Trigger ID to `id="deleteComment_{{ comment.id }}` and matched that to the Main Modal Data Target Attribute.
 This then resolved the issue and the Modal began deleting the correct item.
 I applied this anywhere where there were multiple items on one page - Main Products Page, Blog Page and Comments Page.
 This was of course not required on the individual product page as there is no need to generate unique ID's. |
 |

+### Remaining Bugs:

+> Allauth form navigation <br>
+When testing the Allauth pages, the form validation is working correctly and warning the user that they need to input data in the required fields.
+However, the validation is also powering up when the link to the home page is clicked.
+This is not correct behaviour as the home button should allow the user to be redirected to the home page without having to fill in any forms Due to time constraints, this bug will be fixed as part of a future release.
+Although not a great customer experience, the customer can navigate out using other methods, such as the home link in the navbar, logo link, and any other link in the nav.

+> Toast Popup/Time Delay <br>
+The toast feature is a nice addition to the site.
+However, there is no time delay and when the event is triggered, the pop up remains on screen until the user clicks on it to remove.
+This is a poor user experience, especially on mobile.
+I have decided to keep it as is for now as it is part of the project, however, this will be fixed as part of a future release.

+---

 # <p align="center">Version Control Management